 Throughout the hike, the trail passed in and out of trees and open spaces.
 We crossed Alder Creek and Red Creek.
 Both were running, but on the low side.
 I’ve heard that streams are often uncrossable in Dolly Sods in the spring.
 It’s hard to imagine that when you see them running so meagerly in the early fall.
 Red Creek was especially lovely.
 Tannins give the water a rich, reddish color.
 I suppose the name ‘Red Creek’ is very well-suited for this body of water!

 When we reached the end-point of the hike, we stopped for a snack.
 As Adam mentioned, he forgot our lunches.
 So, he ate peanuts and cashews, while I picked all of the remaining M&Ms out of the trail mix.
 It was enough to tide me over for the walk back to the car.
 Honestly, it was such an easy hike that it really didn’t require that much energy.
 It also left me nice and hungry for an early dinner at Hellbender Burritos.
 For a tiny town, Davis, WV has two very good restaurants (the other is Sirianni’s Pizza Cafe).
 At Hellbender, I got my favorite Gendarme burrito.
 It’s basically a steak and cheese in a bowl – medium rare chunks of steak, smothered with grilled onions and peppers and then doused with queso.
 Yum!
 And even better (or worse… depends on how I look at it), I discovered Harpoon Pumpkin Cider.
-I’m not a beer person, but I really like hard cider, and this seasonal pumpkin cider might be the best thing I’ve ever had to drink!
+I’m a very picky beer person, but I really like most hard cider, and this seasonal pumpkin cider might be the best thing I’ve ever had to drink!
 Sadly, it’s very, very hard to find in our area.
 Even the local beverage shop can’t special order it and it’s nowhere to be found in stores.

 Sometimes the tail says it all.
 What I mean by that is that on this hike for most of the way, my tail stayed nice and curled.
 When I get tired, it tends to start drooping like a flag slowly being brought down the pole.
 But I really enjoyed myself in Dolly Sods Wilderness.
 This was my first trip out there.
 Christine and Adam often call me, “Wilderness Wookie”, but this was the first time I have been in true designated wilderness area.